Undergraduate Summer Session at Brown

 Courses at the 100 level and those designated for first year undergraduates are open to qualified rising and graduated high school seniors: study side-by-side with Brown undergraduates and earn college credit in these seven-week courses drawn from across the Brown curriculum.
 Learn more »

 Brown University is located in the city of Providence, the capital of Rhode Island, at the head of Narragansett Bay.
 The campus overlooks the center of the city from College Hill, an historic residential area that Brown shares with the Rhode Island School of Design.
+The "Culinary Capital", named the winner of Travel+Leisure's America's Favorite Cities, Providence has long been a haven for creativity and innovation.

 Brown, whose history reaches back more than two centuries, maintains a university-college of liberal arts, offering many of the advantages of both the small college and the large university.
 Brown's respect for high academic standards is evident in its Summer Session curriculum, which seeks to uphold Brown's international reputation as a teaching college within a research university.